brendensm/hm878/README.md

 - `chi_log` &mdash; a function to calculate the Pearson's goodness of fit to a logistic regression model
 - `predict_percent` &mdash; a function to calculate an accuracy percentage for a logistic regression model based off of predicted probabilities
 - `fences` &mdash; a function to calculate the upper and lower fences of a continuous variable
+- `compare_models` &mdash; a function to compare output from multiple models